 The law requiring Landlords in England to carry out 'right to rent' checks on their Tenants came into force on the 1st of February 2016.
 The right to rent checks aimed at making it difficult for illegal immigrants to settle in the UK.
 Under the scheme, landlords will need to check that tenants, whether or not they are named on the tenancy agreement have valid IDs with proof that they can live in the UK.
-Proof of rights to residency may include birth certificates and a biometric residence permit.
+Proof of rights to residency may include birth certificates and a biometric resident permit.
 Failure to comply often lead to fines of up to GBP3,000 with continuous offenders facing a risk of up to 5 years in prison.

 Since then, not only have vulnerable illegal immigrants been left distraught and out in the cold, even British citizens without passports are also left disadvantaged.
 Campaigners have argued that there is a lack sufficient evidence to show that this approach is having a positive impact in the Government's bid to create an unconducive environment for illegal immigrants.
 There is also the issue of ethics; is it really ethical to deprive people of shelter just because they have no immigration status in the UK?

 In a recent survey carried out by the Joint Council for the Welfare of Immigrants (JCWI), the research suggests that there are discriminatory issues resulting from the implementation of this directive.
 It went further to say that "landlords who have no wish to discriminate are being forced to do so".

 108 landlords responded to the survey; and over 51 a;greed that the right to rent checks made them less likely to rent to foreigners.
 42 w;ill probably not rent to someone without a British passport as a result of the new directive.
 Understandably, this behaviour is propelled by the extra checks needed if the tenant is not British.